cleac/bool_to_algeb/README.md

-# BOOLEAN to ALGEBRAIC function convertor
+# BOOLEAN to ARYTHMETIC function convertor

 ## What is it?